Why it’s Time for Your Brand to Build a Community of Creators

 You don’t have to wait for people in your community to create content for you.
 Send out an email or post something on social media telling people about a fun campaign they can be part of and ask them to create content around it.
 Or, promote the feeling of exclusivity by giving only those in your community a free sample of a new product that hasn’t launched yet in exchange for them uploading their own fun content about that product.
 You could even then use this material for the product launch; tagging the individuals with the best UGC.

-Stackla’s feature, Organic Influencers, is made for this type of communication.
+Stackla’s feature, Ambassador Builder, is made for this type of communication.
 Your team can draft up a ‘Creative Brief’ and send it out to your community list to ask people to generate their own content.
 Don’t be afraid to get specific in your ask to acquire the visuals you most want people to create and others to see from your brand.

 Don’t keep it to just one group or category